ptlis/diff-parser/README.md

 ## Contributing

 You can contribute by submitting an Issue to the [issue tracker](https://github.com/ptlis/vcs/issues), improving the documentation or submitting a pull request.
 For pull requests i'd prefer that the code style and test coverage is maintained, but I am happy to work through any minor issues that may arise so that the request can be merged.

-## TODO

-* Add more tests for robustness - being generated, in theory diffs should be reliable, but we still need to gracefully fail when this assumption is false.